Skip to content

 The good news is that the answer is positive in both cases!
 Surfshark has the aforementioned NoBorders mode, which, when enabled, masks your VPN traffic to make it appear like regular traffic.
 As such, it lets you bypass deep-packet inspection in China and use it in the country normally.

 Our acquaintances in this country tested Surfshark on numerous occasions with above-average success and very few issues in certain regions.
-On average, let’s say that the providers work in the country 8/10 times, which is an imposing result for a cheap VPN provider.
+On average, let’s say that the providers work in the country 6/10 times, which is an impressive result for a cheap VPN provider.

 ExpressVPN, on the other hand, has no special modes for bypassing censorship.
 Once again, connecting to a server using the Automatic protocol selection seems to do the job.
-Our testers had zero issues with it regardless of the server they used.
+Our testers had very few issues with it, regardless of the server they used.

 Who Wins?

-Since both providers in my Surfshark vs ExpressVPN duel work in China, we can say it’s a draw here.
-However, one provider that is more consistent and offers better performance in this country is ExpressVPN which WINS this round of comparison.
+Since both providers in our Surfshark vs ExpressVPN duel work in China, we can say it’s a draw here.
+However, one provider that is more consistent and offers better performance in this country is ExpressVPN, which WINS this round of comparison.

 Surfshark vs ExpressVPN Server Fleets: Which One Is Bigger?